 Download our free guide to improving your ACT score by 4 points.

-Note that these are the earliest possible dates for your scores to come out.
+Again, note that these are the earliest possible dates for your ACT scores to come out.
 Many students have their scores delayed by a few days as ACT, Inc., gets all the scores together.
 Don't be too alarmed if your test scores are delayed by a week.
 Beyond that point, though, it might be a good idea to call ACT, Inc. and ask about the status of your test.

 What Time Do ACT Scores Come Out?